cerebrotech/app-costs-dashboard/README.md

+# IMPORTANT

+This repository has now been archived.
+No further work will be merged here.

+New changes will be available in the new [costs-dashboard repository for 5.10]([https://github.com/dominodatalab/costs-dashboard](https://github.com/dominodatalab/costs-dashboard/tree/release-5.10.0))

 # Domino Cost App

 This repo describes how to setup and run the `Domino Cost App` along with a Domino Cost App that can be used as a starting point.